 But we don't need to look any farther than home to see the crisis.
 Is Cupich in Chicago preaching the faith?
 Are his priests?
 How about John Stowe of Lexington, a sodomy promoter who took a knee for BLM at an El Paso protest?
 D.C. and Baltimore are in a terrible state as well.
 And how many "all are welcome" parishes decorate the sanctuary with rainbow flags and participate in pride events?
 I won't even address all the political parishes that turn the prayers of the faithful into woke litanies about climate change and defending the invasion at the border.

 With regard to Fr.
 Pagliarani's statement, you can quibble over the numbers, but the fact is that the situation in the Church is dismal everywhere.
 That's what is "ordinary."
 And all the statistics indicate that the faith, indeed, is being lost.
-The recent little jump was magnified with glee, but the overall statistics are dismal.
+The recent little jump was magnified with glee, but the overall statistics continue the downward trend.

 Please, Phil, stop with the criticism of the SSPX.
 When I saw the headline "What if I'm Wrong?"
 I hoped you were going to defend the Society.
 Instead it was another opportunity to criticize the consecrations.
 But the reality is that the only reason we still have the traditional Mass and sacraments is because of Archbishop Lefebvre.
 It was his 1988 consecrations that gave the Society the ability to continue.
 And who knows if the SSPX will end up being the lifeline if and when the Vatican and hostile bishops cancel the Ecclesia Dei groups.
 How many dioceses have already expelled them?